 Organ applicants are strongly encouraged, though not required, to perform different works from those on the application recording.
-However, works should be chosen from the same three repertorial categories (see above).
-Applicants will be asked to demonstrate sight-reading ability and other essential musical skills.
+However, works should be chosen from the same three categories (see above).
+Applicants will be asked to demonstrate sightreading ability and other essential musical skills.

 Choral conducting applicants will be expected to present a highly developed level of comprehensive musicianship, including theory, transposition, keyboard skill, and score reading.
-In addition, applicants will be asked to conduct several assigned sections of the Britten War Requiem (Boosey & Hawkes).
-Assignments will be made in the letter of invitation to audition.
+Individual conducting assignments for the live audition will be made in the letter of invitation to audition.